Quang00/qnscheduling/README.md

 The simulator can:

-- Generates a batch of applications (source/destination nodes, relative deadline budgets, number of packets per app, number of required EPR pairs per packets)
+- Generates a batch of applications (source/destination nodes, relative deadline budgets, number of packets per app, number of required EPR pairs per packet)
-- Computes the budget time per-application PGA based on a network-layer model/entanglement swapping
+- Computes the budget time per-app PGA based on a network-layer model/entanglement swapping
 - Schedules PGAs with either a **static EDF timetable** (deprecated) or **dynamic online EDF-like**
 - Runs a discrete-event simulation of entanglement generation/swapping with link contention, and deferrals/retries/drops
 - Exports results and summary metrics as CSVs/parquet files